Savings guide

 How much do I want to save?

-Most of our accounts allow you to save up to a maximum of £1,000,000 (£2,000,000 for joint accounts).
-The maximum you can invest in the 2022/2023 tax year is £20,000 (less any amount invested in a Stocks and Shares ISA, Innovative Finance ISA and/or Lifetime ISA in the same tax year).
-You must not exceed the ISA limits in any one tax year.
+Most of our accounts allow you to save up to a maximum of £1,000,000 (or £2,000,000 for joint accounts).
+The maximum you can invest in ISAs in the 2024/2025 tax year is £20,000 (less any amount invested in a Stocks and Shares ISA, Innovative Finance ISA and/or Lifetime ISA in the same tax year).
+You can't exceed the ISA limits in any one tax year.

 Do I want to save a lump sum or make regular payments?

-We can offer accounts for both types of savers, but our Fixed Rate Bonds are especially good if you have a lump sum to save.
+We have accounts for both types of saver, but our Fixed Rate Bonds are especially good if you have a lump sum to save.

 Would I be happy to lock my money away for a fixed term in return for better interest?

-Doing this can sometimes offer a better rate of interest.
-Often, the longer you can keep your money aside for, the better the rate.
-You need to consider if these options are right for you, as you will not be able to access your money during the fixed term.
+We have a range of accounts offering you instant access to your money, but you can sometimes get a better interest rate if you're happy to not access your money for a fixed period of time.
+Usually, the longer you can keep your money aside for, the better the rate.
+You need to consider if these options are right for you, as you won't be able to access your money during the fixed term.
 And, of course, interest can vary, which may mean that your fixed rate becomes more or less competitive.

 Do I want to manage my account online or in branch?

-If you want to open and manage your accounts online, we have a range of dedicated online-only accounts for you.
-Please see the relevant product information pages for important information about our online facilities.
+If you want to open and manage your accounts online, we have a range of dedicated online only accounts.